/ seo-glossary / What Is UTM Parameters? SEO Glossary

 How UTM Parameters Work

-utm_source (required) identifies where the traffic comes from.
-Examples: google, newsletter, facebook, partner-site.
+utm_source (required) identifies the referrer, where the traffic comes from.
+Google's examples are google, newsletter4, billboard.

 utm_medium (required) identifies the marketing medium or channel.
-Examples: organic, cpc, email, social, referral.
+Google's examples are cpc, banner, email.

-utm_term (optional) identifies paid search keywords.
+utm_term (optional) records the paid keyword.
 This is mainly used for PPC campaigns but can also track specific anchor text in link-building.

-utm_content (optional) differentiates between similar content or links within the same campaign.
-Useful for A/B testing or when you have multiple links pointing to the same page from one source.
+utm_content (optional) differentiates creatives.
+Google's documented example is two call-to-action links inside the same email, which also covers A/B testing or multiple links pointing to one page from a single source.

 Best Practices for UTM Parameters